lmiller1990/vue-testing-handbook/src/computed-properties.md

 ## Testing with `call`

-We will now add a test for the case of `even: false`.
+The `call` method is vanilla JavaScript used to call a function and pass to it an argument that will set `this` for that function.
+Seeing as computed is a function we can use that in the tests.
+In the `props` we set the value of `even` and in turn this becomes available to the component as `this.even`.
+So by using call we can override this and set `even` to what we want to test.
+So now using `call` we will add a test for the case of `even: false`.
 This time, we will see an alternative way to test a computed property, without actually rendering the component.

 The test, first: